Kruptein/planarally-docs/public/docs/Wall_guide/Guide to Building Wall Masks..md

 ![method1_2](assets/method1_2.png)

-This is good but because the lines between them are not selected if were were to delete them now it would just leave the black crazy paving look.
+This is good, but, because the lines between them are not selected, if were were to delete them now it would just leave the black crazy paving look.

 ![method1_3](assets/method1_3.png)

- So while everything is selected right click on the image got to `Select` `>` `Grow...`
+ So while everything is selected right click on the image go to `Select` `>` `Grow...`

 Grow the selection a few pixels until it covers the lines between the grey spots.
 Once you are satisfied you have caught it all, press `Delete` and *POOF* the background disappears.